wsu-yale-rhig/StPicoEvent/README.md

 ## Build options

-You can specify which version of the StPicoEvent code to compile using the two CMake flags PICO_SL18H and PICO_SL18B.
-If none are specified, SL18B is built by default.
+You can specify which version of the StPicoEvent code to compile using a cmake flag.
+Currently, only supports the most recent version of the SL18h StPicoEvent library, which can be selected with the flag PICO_SL18H (on by default).
+As other versions of the library are added, the corresponding flags will be added as well.
+If no library flags are specified, SL18H is built by default.
 Header installation can be turned off by setting PICO_INSTALL_HEADERS=Off